vassilyvv/wagtailvideos/README.rst

 Installing
 ==========

+**This package is not on PyPI yet**
 Install using pip::

     pip install wagtailvideos

-It works with Wagtail 1.0 and upwards.
+It works with Wagtail 1.4 and upwards.

 Using
 =====